djmsampson/layout2/tbx/layoutdoc/uixGrid.md

-# :symbols: uix.Grid, :arrow_up_down::left_right_arrow: uix.GridFlex
+# :symbols: uix.Grid, uix.GridFlex

-* `uix.Grid`: Arrange elements in a two-dimensional grid
-* `uix.GridFlex`: Arrange elements in a two-dimensional grid with draggable dividers
+Arrange elements in a two-dimensional grid

 ## Syntax

-* `gr = uix.Grid()` or `grf = uix.GridFlex()` creates a new, default, *unparented* grid layout or flexible grid layout.
+`g = uix.Grid()` creates a new, default, *unparented* grid layout or flexible grid layout.
 The number of rows and columns to use is determined from the number of elements in the `Heights` and `Widths` properties, respectively.
 Child elements are arranged down column one first, then column two, and so on.
 If there are insufficient columns then a new one is added.
 The output is a new layout object that can be used as the parent for other user interface components.

-* `gr = uix.Grid( n1, v1, n2, v2, ... )` or `grf = uix.GridFlex( n1, v1, n2, v2, ... )` also sets one or more property values.
+`g = uix.Grid(n1,v1,n2,v2,...)` also sets one or more property values.

-* `uix.GridFlex` extends `uix.Grid`, adding draggable dividers between the rows and columns.
+`uix.GridFlex` extends `uix.Grid`, adding draggable dividers between the rows and columns.

 In a grid, the number of rows and columns change dynamically with the number of elements:
 * Changing the number of rows may change the number of columns, and vice versa.